ericminio/yose-django-vuejs/README.md

-Playing Yose with Django and vue
+Playing Yose with Django and Vuejs